saltyrtc/saltyrtc-meta/Task-WebRTC.md

 channel), the following changes MUST be applied:

-* Each data channel instance SHALL have its own cookie, overflow number and sequence number, for outgoing messages.
+* Each data channel instance SHALL have its own cookie, overflow number and sequence number for outgoing messages.
 * Source and destination addresses SHALL NOT be set, instead
 * The data channel id MUST be set to the id of the data channel the message will be sent on.